fresheneesz/bip-trinary-version-signaling/bip-trinary-version-bits.md

 1. **name** should be selected such that no two soft forks, concurrent or otherwise, ever use the same name.
 For deployments described in a single BIP, it is recommended to use the name "bipN" where N is the appropriate BIP number.
 2. **slot** should be selected such that no two concurrent soft forks use the same slot.
 The slot chosen should not overlap with active usage (legitimately or otherwise) for other purposes.
 A later deployment using the same slot is possible as long as the start_height is after the previous one's timeout or activation, but it is discouraged until necessary, and even then recommended to have a pause in between to detect buggy software.
-3. **start_height** should be set to some block height in the future.
+3. **start_height** should be set to some block height after the expected release date of the software that includes the activation parameters.
-4. **minimum_started_blocks** should be set to at least the length of several retarget periods and should be set with the intention of giving the majority of economic activity enough time to upgrade to software including the activation parameters.
+4. **minimum_started_blocks** should be set to at least the length of several retarget periods and should be set with the intention of giving the majority (50%) of economic activity enough time to upgrade to software including the activation parameters.
+A reasonable setting would be 2 retargeting periods (1 month).
-5. **lockedin_blocks** should be set to at least the length of several retarget periods and should be set with the intention of giving the majority of economic activity more than enough time to upgrade to software supporting the upgrade.
-A reasonable setting would be 6 retargeting periods (3 months).
+5. **lockedin_blocks** should be set to at least the length of several retarget periods and should be set with the intention of giving the vast majority (90%) of economic activity enough time to upgrade to software supporting the upgrade.
+A reasonable setting would be 4 retargeting periods (2 months).
+6. **should_signal_blocks** should be set to at least the length of several retarget periods, with the intention of giving the vast majority (90%) of the remaining non-signaling nodes to upgrade their software.
+A reasonable setting would be 2 retargeting periods (1 month)
-6. **timeout** should be set such that it is considered reasonable to expect the entire economy to upgrade in that time.
-Probably at least 1 year, or 52416 blocks (26 retarget intervals).
+7. **timeout** should be set such that it is considered reasonable to expect the entire economy to upgrade in that time.
+Probably at least 26 retarget periods (1 year).
-7. The **min_threshold** should be 1210 blocks (60% of 2016), or 1008 (50%) for testnet.
+8. The **min_threshold** should be 1210 blocks (60% of 2016), or 1008 (50%) for testnet.
-8. The **max_threshold** should be 1815 blocks (90% of 2016), or 1512 (75%) for testnet.
+9. The **max_threshold** should be 1815 blocks (90% of 2016), or 1512 (75%) for testnet.

-**start_height**, **timeout**, **minimum_started_blocks**, and **lockedin_blocks** must be exact multiples of 2016 (ie, at a retarget boundary).
+**start_height**, **timeout**, **minimum_started_blocks**, **lockedin_blocks**, and **should_signal_blocks** must be exact multiples of 2016 (ie, at a retarget boundary).

 ### States